meteotester/augmented-choices/README.md

 Augmented-Choices : Personalized and Gamified Trip Experiences with Augmented Reality

 Powered by:
-* Minube API
+* Minube API: /pois
-* Oracle Cloud Platform
+* Oracle Cloud Platform: Oracle Container Service
-* Hotelscombined API
+* Hotelscombined API: /hotels/basic

 ---
 A project by *TheAlfredoLambdas* for **hackaTrips**